Private Attorneys General Act (PAGA)

 Why was the Private Attorneys General Act created?

 The Act was initially created to protect employees from mistreatment by their employers.
-This act asserts an employee’s right and holds an employer accountable for any violations of the government code.
+This act asserts an employee’s rights and holds an employer accountable for any violations of the government code.

 Can you settle a PAGA claim?

-Yes, you can settle a PAGA action, but it must be approved by the court. further, parties have the right to collect penalties from the other party.
+Yes, you can settle a PAGA action, but the court must approve it.
+Furthermore, parties have the right to collect penalties from the other party.
 When both parties settle a claim outside of court, a signed copy of the settlement must be filed with the court.
 Failure to file a signed copy with the court could result in the settlement not being finalized.
 There are several different types of requirements that you must have to meet in the event that you do settle.
 That is why we recommend having an experienced trial attorney on your side to make sure that all the paperwork is done properly and on time.

 What are the most common Private Attorneys General Act claims?